Shatterstar: Krakoa

-After Merlyn overthrew Saturnyne, took control of Otherworld and chased out most of its mutant population, Excalibur decided to have Mordred resurrected on Krakoa using a vial of Otherworldly water in place of the standard genetic material, after finding out he was a mutant because he was prophesied to defeat King Arthur.
-The Otherworldly magic involved made for an atypical resurrection, as Mordred immediately disappeared from the egg and found himself in Otherworld.
-Rictor and Shatterstar were among the eight mutants Roma was able to bring back to Otherworld, while there they found former Excalibur member Kylun and shortly afterward Mordred, returned to a young age facing Arthur's forces.
-He presented himself to the team and asked for asylum.
-At that moment, Roma Regina gave all those present a magical vision, declaring them the Knights of X, and giving them a quest to find the lost Siege Perilous.
+After Merlyn overthrows Saturnyne, takes control of Otherworld, and chases out most of its mutant population, Excalibur decides to have Mordred resurrected on Krakoa using Otherworldly water in place of the standard genetic material because he was prophesied to defeat King Arthur.
+The Otherworldly magic involved creates an atypical resurrection, as Mordred immediately disappears and is transported to Otherworld.
+Rictor and Shatterstar are among the eight mutants Roma brings back to Otherworld.
+Mordred presents himself to the team and asks for asylum.
+Roma Regina gives all those present a magical vision, declaring them the Knights of X and sending them to find the Siege Perilous.

-His first mission with this new team was to Blightspoke, a poisoned land where the remnants of collapsed realities are buried, and while there he and Rictor fought the Vescora and the team found its only resident Sheriff Gia Whitechapel and her crew imprisoned in a factory the makes solid Brightswill, a mutant depowering substance.
-The couple destroyed the factory with Gia's help, then the team headed toward Savalith, an ancient civilization founded by vampire-like beings.
-After regrouping to save Mad Jim Jaspers in The Crooked Marked, Gambit sacrificed himself against King Arthur's forces gaining the team access to Mercator, an Otherworld domain created by Mister M out of the Siege Perilous.
-There they sank into the quicksand and were psychologically tested by the land, until Rachel Summers was able to break them out of the illusion.
-Afterwards Arthur's forces, Merlyn's forces and Roma and Saturnyne riding Shogo all converged to their location.
+Shatterstar's first mission with this new team is to Blightspoke, a poisoned land where the remnants of collapsed realities are buried.
+The team discovers Blightspoke's only resident, Gia Whitechapel, and her crew imprisoned in a factory that produces Brightswill, a power-dampening substance.
+The team destroy the factory with Gia's help, then head toward Savalith, an ancient civilization founded by vampire-like beings.
+After regrouping to save Mad Jim Jaspers, Gambit sacrifices himself to give the team access to Mercator, an Otherworld domain created by Mister M using the Siege Perilous.
+There they sank into the quicksand and are psychologically tested by the land until Rachel Summers frees them.